mohammed-mahmudul-hasan/ccms/README.md

     ER Diagram</a></li>

 <h4>9.
 IDE</h4>
-<p>I chose Android Studio as IDE for doing this project.
+<p>I chose Android Studio as <a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/app/src/main/res/drawable-v24/ide.png" target="_blank"> IDE</a> for doing this project.
 Though I use Visual Studio Code most of the time to code
     and do small projects, I selected Android Studio as it is very convenient to do android projects.
 It's also easy to use git plugin inside android studio to push and pull code from GitHub.
 </p>